Skip to main content

 Actions

-First, on the left, you have your actions.
-These are the building blocks of all automation in Tines.
-Using any combination of these eight action types, you can arrange the tasks or steps for any process you automate.
-The eight types are: webhook, HTTP request, receive email, send email, AI, trigger, event transform, and send to Story.
+First, on the left, you have the story toolbar.
+This is where you will find the building blocks of all automation in Tines.
+Using any combination of these action types, you can arrange the tasks or steps for any process you automate.
+The action types are: webhook, HTTP request, receive email, send email, AI, condition, event transform, and send to story.
+Also found in the story toolbar are notes, sections and pages.

-And, if you aren’t sure where to start, you can drag on one of these pre-configured actions from our action templates, here:
+And, if you aren’t sure where to start, you can drag on one of these pre-configured actions from the HTTP request.

-For example: if you wanted to automatically post a Slack message to your team every time a user makes a request, select Slack from templates list and drag the pre-formatted Action onto your storyboard.
-With the Slack action selected, search for Send a message in the properties panel on the right.
+For example: if you wanted to automatically post a Slack message to your team every time a user makes a request, select Slack from products list, search for Send a message and drag the pre-formatted action onto your storyboard.
 Connect it to the preceding action, configure it, and that's it.

 Tip: You can switch between light and dark modes by clicking on your name in the top right of the screen, and selecting your preferred option.